 Honey is a natural sugar that is made by honey bees.
-Plant nectar is collected from blooming flowers, bees convert this nectar into honey.
-A stable food source that is perfect for storing in the hive for Winter.
+Using plant nectar collected from blooming flowers, bees make honey.
+This is a stable food source that is perfect for storing in the hive for Winter.

 Honey is a wonderful food source for us too!
 It contains, sugars, vitamins, minerals, and even some antioxidants.
 And, when honey is stored properly – it lasts virtually forever!